-With this in mind, the Global Energy and Water Cycle Exchanges (GEWEX) LandFlux project (McCabe et al. 2016)(McCabe et al. 2016) and the related Water Cycle Multi-mission Observation Strategy - Evapotranspiration (WACMOS-ET) project

-- 20 (Michel et al. 2016; Miralles et al. 2016)(Michel et al. 2016; Miralles et al. 2016) reflect ongoing efforts to develop strategies for the prediction of land surface fluxes at regional and global scales.
-As part of these efforts activities, studies were undertaken to compare the remote sensing derived evaporation products with tower-based measurements: a standard approach to flux evaluation (Ershadi et al. 2014)(Ershadi et al. 2014).
-However, such comparisons-can suffer from both spatial and temporal scale mismatches, making robust evaluations inherently challenging.
-Generally, the spatial footprint of satellite-based sensors - 25 is much larger than the fetch of an eddy covariance tower.
-WhileFurthermore, while tower-based sensors routinely record information at intervals of between 15-30 minutes throughout the diurnal cycle, many satellite observations used in hydrological studies are oftengenerally instantaneous retrievals that may only be available at a daily time scales.
-Questionsinterval.
-While questions on the suitability of comparing large scale gridded evaporation estimates to fine scale tower observations have been raised previously (McCabe et al. 2016) (McCabe et al. 2016) and, they remain largely unresolved.
-As - 30 such, identifying complimentary observation sources that can be used to improve upon the evaluation of a variety of hydrological processes is a much needed objective (McCabe et al. 2008).
+With this in mind, the Global Energy and Water Cycle Exchanges (GEWEX) LandFlux project (McCabe et al. 2016) and the related Water Cycle Multi-mission Observation Strategy - Evapotranspiration (WACMOS-ET) project (Michel et al. 2016; Miralles et al. 2016) reflect ongoing efforts to develop strategies for the prediction of land surface fluxes at regional and global scales.
+As part of these activities, studies were undertaken to compare the remote sensing derived evaporation products with tower-based measurements: a standard approach to flux evaluation (Ershadi et al. 2014).
+However, such comparisons suffer from both spatial and temporal scale mismatches, making robust evaluations inherently challenging.
+Generally, the spatial footprint of satellite-based sensors is much larger than the fetch of an eddy covariance tower.
+Furthermore, while tower-based sensors routinely record information at intervals of between 15-30 minutes throughout the diurnal cycle, many satellite observations used in hydrological studies are generally instantaneous retrievals that may only be available at a daily interval.
+While questions on the suitability of comparing large scale gridded evaporation estimates to fine scale tower observations have been raised previously (McCabe et al. 2016), they remain largely unresolved.
+As such, identifying complimentary observation sources that can be used to improve upon the evaluation of a variety of hydrological processes is a much needed objective (McCabe et al. 2008).
 This critical need forms a key motivation of this work where we look for an answer to the question: are independent hydrological data-sets available that can be used to inform upon linked elements of the hydrological cycle?

-From an observational perspective, a range of approaches have been employed to obtain soil moisture values at multiple resolutions (Jana and Mohanty 2012; Jana et al. 2008; Vereecken et al. 2007).
+10 From an observational perspective, a range of approaches have been employed to obtain soil moisture values at multiple resolutions (Jana and Mohanty 2012; Jana et al. 2008; Vereecken et al. 2007).
 Generally, soil moisture measurements are made using either in-situ devices that are ground-based or via air- and satellite-borne sensors.
-While in-situ measurements tend to represent a spatial scale of on the order of centimetres, remotely sensed soil moisture products have resolutions on the order of

-- 5 several hundred meters (air borneairborne) to tens of kilometres (satellite bornebased) (Vereecken et al. 2007)(Vereecken et al. 2007)(Vereecken et al. 2007).
-Unfortunately, field scale spatial variability of soil moisture is generally smoothed out in the large scale soil moisture estimates (Manfreda et al. 2007)(Manfreda et al. 2007).
-Technically, While technically a number of point-scale measurements can be collected and then spatially averaged over a domain.
-However, such an approach is infeasible for continuous monitoring over multiple fields.
-Establishment of critical zone observatories in recent years has provided valuable insight into hydrological - 10 process due to their intensive instrumentation (Lin et al. 2011).
+While in-situ measurements tend to represent a spatial scale on the order of centimetres, remotely sensed soil moisture products have resolutions on the order of several hundred meters (airborne) to tens of kilometres (satellite based) (Vereecken et al. 2007).
+Unfortunately, field scale 15 spatial variability of soil moisture is generally smoothed out in large scale soil moisture estimates (Manfreda et al. 2007).
+While technically a number of point-scale measurements can be collected and then spatially averaged over a domain, such an approach is infeasible for continuous monitoring over multiple fields.
+Establishment of critical zone observatories in recent years has provided valuable insight into hydrological process due to their intensive instrumentation (Lin et al. 2011).
 However, they involve significant outlays involved with regards to finance, physical effort, and time.
 Although such observatories are invaluable in providing data to understand the underlying processes, it remains impractical to implement a large number of sensors across any and every field of interest.
-As such, there is a clear need for resolving field scale heterogeneity at scales that can be monitored from remotely observing platforms÷ or conversely, providing ground based observations that better reflect the scale of satellite systems. - 15 Different spatial scaling approaches have been employed to obtain soil moisture values at multiple resolutions (Jana and Mohanty 2012; Jana et al. 2008; Vereecken et al. 2007).
+As such, there is a clear need for resolving field scale heterogeneity at scales that can be monitored from remotely observing platforms or conversely, providing ground based observations that better reflect the scale of satellite systems.